 We found 6 internists who accept Humana Simplicity HMO near Washington, DC.

-Dr. Geeta Nayyar is an internist in Washington, DC.
+Dr. Geeta Nayyar's area of specialization is general internal medicine.
 She takes several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.

 Conditions / Treatments